containernetworking/cni/SPEC.md

 }
 ```

 `cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
+A plugin may support multiple CNI spec versions (as it reports via the `VERSION` command), here the `cniVersion` returned by the plugin in the result must be consistent with the `cniVersion` specified in [Network Configuration](#network-configuration).
+If the `cniVersion` in the network configuration is not supported by the plugin, the plugin should return an error code 1 (see [Well-known Error Codes](#well-known-error-codes) for details).

 `interfaces` describes specific network interfaces the plugin created.
 If the `CNI_IFNAME` variable exists the plugin must use that name for the sandbox/hypervisor interface or return an error if it cannot.
 - `mac` (string): the hardware address of the interface.